JReesW/Moray-Simulator/README.md

-# HydroSim
+# Moray - Hydraulic Circuit Diagram Simulator
-Hydraulic Network Simulator
+This readme will be properly updated soon...